 Laskarina Bouboulina (1771-1825) was a Greek revolutionary and naval commander.

-An Arvanite Greek born in a Constantinople prison, Bouboulina was the daughter of a ship captain from the island of Hydra.
+An Arvanite Greek born in a Constantinople prison on May 11, Bouboulina was the daughter of a ship captain from the island of Hydra.
 When she was a child her father died in the Orlov Revolution, a failed Greek rebellion against Ottoman rule.
 After this her extensive family moved to the island of Spetses.
 She married twice, first to a wealth shipowner and later to a Captain Bouboulis, whose name she took.
 When Bouboulis was killed by pirates, Bouboulina took over his trading business and began to amass her own fleet, commissioning the construction of four new ships.